GoogleChrome/web.dev/src/site/content/en/learn/forms/accessibility/index.md

 Built-in form elements have other features.
-For example, with appropriate form elements and the correct `inputmode` or `type`, an on-screen keyboard shows all needed characters at a first glance.
+For example, with appropriate form elements and the correct `inputmode` or `type`, an on-screen keyboard shows appropriate characters.
 Using the `inputmode` attribute on a `<div>` cannot do that.

 ## Ensure users are aware of the expected data format